 Your manuscript should be in MS Word or LaTeX format.
-Your manuscript must be written in clear, comprehensible English.
-If you have concerns about the level of English in your submission, please ensure that it is proofread before submission by a native English speaker or a scientific editing service.
+All manuscripts must be written in clear, comprehensible English.
+Both British and American English are accepted.
+Usage of non-English words should be kept to a minimum and all must be italicized with the exception of “e.g.” and “i.e.” If you have concerns about the level of English in your submission, please ensure that it is proofread before submission by a native English speaker or a scientific editing service.

 All submissions should include a cover letter as a separate file.
 A cover letter should contain a brief explanation of what was previously known, the conceptual advancement with the findings and its significance to broad readership.
 The cover letter is confidential and will be read only by the editors.
 It will not be seen by reviewers.

 The title should capture the conceptual significance for a broad audience.
 The title should not be more than 50 words and should be able to give readers an overall view of the paper’s significance.
-Titles should avoid using uncommon jargons, abbreviations and punctuation.
+Titles should avoid using uncommon jargon, abbreviation and punctuation.

 The names of authors must be spelled out rather than set in initials with their affiliations footnoted.
+Authors should be listed according to the extent of their contribution, with the major contributor listed first.
+All corresponding authors should be identified with an asterisk.
 Affiliations should contain the following core information: department, institution, city, state, postal code, and country.
-For contact, email address of the corresponding authors has to be included.
-Please note that all authors must see and approve the final version of the manuscript before submitting.
+For contact, the email address of at least one corresponding author must be included.
+Please note that all authors must view and approve the final version of the manuscript before submitting.

-Articles must include an abstract of 200–300 words.
-The purpose of abstract is to provide sufficient information for a reader to determine whether or not to proceed to the full text of the article.
-After the abstract, please give 5–8 keywords; please avoid using the same words as those already used in the title.
+Articles must include an abstract containing a maximum of 200 words.
+The purpose of the abstract is to provide sufficient information for a reader to determine whether or not to proceed to the full text of the article.
+After the abstract, give at least 3 keywords; please avoid using the same words as those already used in the title.

-The introduction should provide a background that gives a broad readership an overall outlook on the field and the research performed.
-It tackles a problem and states its importance regarding the significance of the study.
-The introduction can conclude with a brief statement of the aim of the work and a comment about whether that aim was achieved.
+Introduction should provide a background that gives a broad readership an overall outlook of the field and the research performed.
+It tackles a problem and states its important regarding the significance of the study.
+Introduction can conclude with a brief statement of the aim of the work and a comment about whether that aim was achieved.

-Ethics information, including IACUC permit numbers and/or IRB name if applicable, should be included in a subheading labeled "Ethics Statement" in the "Methods" section of your manuscript file, in as much detail as possible.
+Ethics information, including IACUC permit numbers and/or IRB name, if applicable.
+This information should be included in a subheading labeled "Ethics Statement" in the "Methods" section of your manuscript file, in as much detail as possible.

 This section can be divided into subheadings.
 This section focuses on the results of the experiments performed.